Dinan station: Museum

 The Railway Museum was opened in the station in 1991.

-It is managed by the Dinan Railway Society, and present the history of the regional railroad and material gathered by collectors association: models, costumes, posters, job referrals, model trains and a beautiful and very large scale model at 1:43 with several trains running in a large Dinan landscape that is rich in details.
+It is managed by the Dinan Railway Society, and present the history of the regional railroad and material gathered by collectors association: models, costumes, posters, job referrals, model trains, and a very large scale model (1:43) with several trains running in a large Dinan landscape that is rich in details.